Survivor Croatia: Seasons 1–2

-Season 3
+Seasons 3–5

-This season's format is based on the Turkish version.
+These seasons' format is based on the Turkish version.

 20 castaways, 9 from Croatia, 8 from Serbia, 2 from Montenegro, and 1 from Bosnia and Herzegovina, are split up into two tribes based on nationality, with the Croats and Bosnian and one tribe and the Serbs and Montenegrins on the other.
 Challenges are held almost every day; 2 for Reward and 2 for Immunity.
 The tribe that wins Immunity does not have to nominate anyone for elimination.
 After one player from the losing tribe is nominated (or more should the vote end in a deadlock tie), another Immunity Challenge is held with the losing tribe having to nominate someone.
 Once two or more castaways are nominated, they are to participate in a Duel, with the loser going home.
 Should a player be pulled from the game for medical reasons, a replacement will join the game and be granted immunity from the first Tribal Council they attend.
 Additional castaways may also be added.

-Survivor in Croatia
+Series overview

+Season 1 (2005): HRT 2

-Influenced by the success of the Croatian version of Big Brother, HRT 2 launched a Croatian version of Survivor as well.
+Influenced by the success of the Croatian version of Big Brother, HRT 2 launched a Croatian version of Survivor.
 The series featured 20 contestants.
-A second season was never made, possibly due to low ratings.
+A second season was never made by HRT, possibly due to low ratings.

+Season 2 (2012): RTL

 The fourth season of Survivor Srbija, the Serbian version of Survivor, serves as the second Croatian edition of Survivor.
 Alongside the usual host, Andrija Milošević, Croatian TV host Marijana Batinić hosted alongside him on-location.
 Croatian and Serbian hosts Antonija Blaće and Milan Kalinić also appeared on the show.
 In a first for Survivor Srbija, the series also featured contestants from Croatia and aired on RTL Televizija, a Croatian TV channel.

+Seasons 3–6 (2022–present): Nova TV

-On October 14, 2021, United Group opened applications for a brand new pan-regional version of Survivor.
+On 14 October 2021, United Group opened applications for a brand new pan-regional version of Survivor.
 It was filmed in the Dominican Republic.
-It consists of players from the ex-Yugoslav region.
-In Croatia, it aired on Nova TV.
-The airdate (March 14, 2022) was revealed on March 10, 2022.
+It consisted of players from the ex-Yugoslav region.
+In Croatia, it premiered on Nova TV in March 2022.